alfonzii/rick-and-morty-android-app/README.md

 ## Planned functionality
 1. Rewrite `ViewHolder` and `Adapter` on smart versions :heavy_check_mark:
+2. Working with data locally after everything is downloaded (no need to call API all the time, as there is just nearly 700 items)
 2. Set searchbar filter and `AsyncTask` `cancel()` at text change in searchbar
 3. Screen rotation OFF (to get rid of `AsyncTask` memory leaks problems)
 4. `onDestroy()` cancels `AsyncTask` (memory management again)